-Non-hyperbolic approximations of offset-traveltime curves usually have at least three terms.
+Non-hyperbolic approximations of time-offset curves usually have at least three terms.
 This complicates the practical calculation and interpretation of velocity spectra.
-We show here how conventional velocity spectra (i.e. computed using hyperbolae) can be improved using a nonhyperbolic traveltime approximation with only two terms.
+We show here how velocity spectra can be improved by using a non-hyperbolic traveltime approximation with only two terms.